dainank/stellar-strike/docs/5_Demo.md

 - `INES_MAPPER` - Mapper Type (see further docs)
 - `INES_MIRROR` - Horizontally (0) & Vertically (1) mirrored name tables
 - `INES_SRAM` - Set to (1) if contains battery backed RAM at $6000-$7fff.

+# NES Vectors
+> Must always be included.

+Defines where the three key interrupts or starting point vectors are.
+The interrupt stops the CPU from doing whatever it is working on as it receives an external signal instructing it to do so.

+- `NMI` - **Non-Maskable Interrupt Handler**: Called when screen is drawn and raster is moving to top of screen.
+- `IRQ` - Indicating clock-tick has occurred but incompatible with NES, however can be used with the `BRK` instruction, thus can be used as single subroutine, called with single byte instruction.
+- `RESET` - Starting point of title (reset point).

+Considering our config file, this segment of code is placed in the ROM at addresses `$FFFA` to `$FFFF`.